Investigators find 55-gallon drum in lake, believe they are close to locating missing Oklahoma woman

-GROVE, Okla.
-(KSNF)– Authorities believe the disintegrating and rusted-out remains of a 55-gallon drum at the bottom of a northeast Oklahoma lake may hold clues to the disappearance of a woman missing since 1998.
+Authorities believe the disintegrating and rusted-out remains of a 55-gallon drum at the bottom of a northeast Oklahoma lake may hold clues to the disappearance of a woman missing since 1998.
+KTLA’s sister station KSNF reports.

 Peggy A. Sweeten, 52, was last seen on Jan.
 17, 1998.